 The scope and interpretation of data privacy and cybersecurity regulations continues to evolve, and we believe that the adoption of increasingly restrictive regulations in this area is likely in the near future internationally and within the U.S. at both state and federal levels.
-For example, although not effective until January 1, 2023 (with a lookback to January 1, 2022), the California Privacy Rights Act ("CPRA"), which expands upon the CCPA, was passed on November 3, 2020.
-The CCPA requires (and the CPRA will require) covered companies to, among other things, provide new disclosures to California consumers, and affords such consumers new privacy rights such as the ability to opt-out of certain sales of personal information and expanded rights to access and require deletion of their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is collected, used and shared.
-The CCPA exempts much of the data that is covered by FCRA and DPPA and, therefore, much of our data is not subject to the CCPA.
-However, information we hold about individual residents of California that is not subject to FCRA and DPPA would be subject to the CCPA.
-The CCPA provides for civil penalties for violations, as well as a private right of action for security breaches that may increase security breach litigation.
-Further, other states, such as Virginia and Colorado, have instituted privacy and data security laws, rules and regulations, and many similar laws have been proposed at the federal and state level.
+For example, the recently effective CPRA, which expands upon the California Consumer Privacy Act requires covered companies to, among other things, provide new disclosures to California consumers, and affords such consumers new privacy rights including the ability to opt-out of certain sales of personal information and expanded rights to access and require deletion of their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is collected, used and shared.
+The CPRA exempts much of the data that is covered by FCRA and DPPA and, therefore, much of our data is not subject to the CPRA.
+However, information we hold about individual residents of California that is not subject to FCRA and DPPA would be subject to the CPRA.
+The CPRA provides for civil penalties for violations, as well as a private right of action for security breaches that may increase security breach litigation.
+Further, other states, such as Virginia, Colorado, Utah and Connecticut, have instituted privacy and data security laws, rules and regulations, and many similar laws have been proposed at the federal and state level.
 These laws, rules and regulations may increase our compliance costs and potential liability, particularly in the event of a data breach, and could have a material adverse effect on our business, including how we use personal information, our financial condition, and the results of our operations or prospects.
 There are also laws and regulations governing the collection and use of biometric information, such as fingerprints and face prints.
-For example, the BIPA applies to the collection and use of "biometric identifiers" and "biometric information" which include finger and face prints.
-A business required to comply with BIPA is not permitted to sell, lease, trade or otherwise profit from biometric identifiers or biometric information it collects, and is also under obligations to have a written policy with respect to the retention and destruction of all biometric identifiers and biometric information; ensure that it informs the subject of the collection and the purpose of the collection and obtains consent for such collection: and obtain consent for any disclosure of biometric identifiers or biometric information.
-Individuals are afforded a private right of action under BIPA and may recover statutory damages equal to the greater of \$1,000 or actual damages and reasonable attorneys' fees and costs.
-Several class action lawsuits have been brought under BIPA, as the statute is broad and still being interpreted by the courts.
+For example, the Illinois Biometric Information Privacy Act ("BIPA") applies to the collection and use of "biometric identifiers" and "biometric information" which include finger and face prints.
+A business required to comply with BIPA is not permitted to sell, lease, trade or otherwise profit from biometric identifiers or biometric information it collects, and is also under obligations to have and disclose to the public a written policy with respect to the retention and destruction of all biometric identifiers and biometric information; ensure that it informs the subject of the collection and the purpose of the collection and obtains consent for such collection; and obtain consent for any disclosure of biometric identifiers or biometric information.
+Individuals are afforded a private right of action under BIPA and may recover statutory damages equal to the greater of \$1,000 (or \$5,000 for reckless violations) or actual damages and reasonable attorneys' fees and costs.
+The statute is broad and still being interpreted by the courts through continued litigation.
 Additionally, a number of other laws concerning the collection, retention and use of biometric information have been proposed or passed.
 Such laws and proposals, if passed, could increase our potential liability, increase our compliance costs, cause us to change our business practices and materially adversely affect our business.
-To the extent that regulation of data privacy and cybersecurity continues to increase, we may incur additional compliance costs and may be exposed to increased noncompliance risk.